 Hostels and hotels are very cheap too.
 Usually I was paying max 8$ per night.
 In one of the best Hotels, with balcony and view on Titicaca lake in Copacabana, I paid 35$ (oh well, I need that from time to time), so you can see that good ones are affordable too.
 There are loads of places to stay around, and I mean it!
 It is like a backpacker dream land, so you will not look for to long to find a place you like.
 Bolivia is elevated, so the temperature range tend to be as the lowest in South America.
 That’s why in most hostels you will get a hot water, so enjoy till last, as in other countries that’s like a rare pleasure.

-At the beginning of my trip (in Brazil, Argentina and Chile), I was using a booking.com, but I quickly discovered that I am just paying more, as of booking.com fesses, so do look yourself or look online and then just go to your accomodationl.
+At the beginning of my trip (in Brazil, Argentina and Chile), I was using a booking.com, but I quickly discovered that I am just paying more, as of booking.com fesses, so do look yourself or look online and then just go to your accommodation.
 There is hardly any hotel, hostel that is fully booked.
 As I mention before, it`s loads of them, especially in the city canter area and near all bus stations, so you won’t end up walking with your backpack for too long.

 Maps.me.
 Please do get a maps.me app.
 It saved my life many many times.
 You can use maps with no internet connection, and even, as because it uses a GPS, it will show you your location in most of the places.
 Plus it has hostels, shops and all places of interest on it, which make it easier to find your way around.

 Food in Bolivia is like a dream.
 I loved it a lot, I guess, I still do, but it’s not a culinary side, so I will spare you writing much about it, however, it’s cheap, homemade, delicious and it’s available on every corner.
 Always go to the big markets (Mercados) to eat.
 Everything is there, and usually (in every place I visited so far was like that) is divided in sections with fruits, vegetables, meat, clothes, cosmetics, and then there is that amazing food area, I am talking about.
 Oh, public toilets are there too.
 Well to be honest they are very dirty, smelly and not nice in general, but please don’t act with your nose up.
 It is a third world country, people live in this condition and often don’t have a choice.
 Think how lucky and fortunate you are.
 Use it, pay and leave.
-Well anyway, coming back to my favorite topic, please do visit Mercado and try the food there.
-Its traditional, made in front of you and very very cheap.
+Well anyway, coming back to my favorite topic, please do visit mercado and try the food there.
+Its traditional, made in front of you.
 As I wrote above, the average price for the main meal and drink is 1.5$.
 Though it’s not much of vegetarian range there, you can find something anyway.
 Otherwise you can have a delicious meat (chicken, beef) with salad and rice or potatoes.
 Pasta is very popular too.
 Dishes differ from very mild to very spicy.
 The most amazing thing is that you will eat with locals.
 They are all very nice and they will always talk to you.
 I really would like to highlight places like that, as usually I was the only traveler there, and that gave me the chance to truly experience a daily life in Bolivia and atmosphere.
-Don’t be scared and don’t listen about food poisoning, upset tummy etc. For the whole 6 months (and trust me, I ate the cheapest street food, sometimes even sitting on my bum on the street..see pic there –>), and I’ve never ever experience anything like that!!
+Don’t be scared and don’t listen about food poisoning, upset tummy etc. For the whole 6 months (and trust me, I ate the cheapest street food, sometimes even sitting on my bum on the street..see pic under), and I’ve never ever experience anything like that!!
 Be brave and don’t act posh, but if you are like that, then Bolivia is definitely not for you!!

 Girls, now you can relax, finally.
 There will be non to minimum harassment from Latinos in Bolivia towards you.
 It’s very interesting about that place, and I still don’t understand why.
 People are very distant there, not pushy at all, but nice when it comes to interaction.
-I think Nicaragua and Salvador are on the top of the list, when sometimes, I was wishing, I could just give them a good old face palm.
+I think Nicaragua and Salvador are on the top of the list, when sometimes I was wishing, I could just give them a good old face palm.
 So, enjoy it and walk around without unwanted attention.
 At the same time, I felt like Bolivia is the safest place too.